Astrodata Tag

 the Tags section of the programmer’s guide

-for more information about developing with Tag
+for more information about developing with Tag).

 For some examples of tags in production code, see the DRAGONS:gemini_instruments

-package, which defined a number of AstroData
+package, which defined a number of AstroData derivatives used as part of the

 DRAGONS data reduction library for reading as well as processing data.